 Professor Kao has received a Fulbright Scholar grant, a MacKay Canadian Studies Award, and many research awards from the National Science Council.

-Before joining Hang Seng Management College, Professor Paul S N Lee had taught at the School of Journalism and Communication, The Chinese University of Hong Kong for almost three decades.
+Before joining The Hang Seng University of Hong Kong, Professor Paul S N Lee had taught at the School of Journalism and Communication, The Chinese University of Hong Kong for almost three decades.
 He had served as the School Director (1988-2005) and Dean of Social Science (2005-2014) in the period.
 Professor Lee received his doctoral degree in Communication from the University of Michigan.
 His research interests include International & Intercultural Communication, Telecommunications Policy, New Media, and Media Analysis.

 Professor Lee has published more than 80 papers and book chapters, in addition to 14 authored and edited books.
 His works are published at major international venues including Journal of Communication, Telematics and Informatics, Telecommunication Policy, Media, Culture & Society, Gazette, and Australian Journalism Review.